niteshraj2310/Agroforestry/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## What did the grape do when he got stepped on?
+He let out a little wine.